openstack-infra/netlify-sandbox/site/faq/index.md

 #### What is this site powered by?

-Netlify CMS and Gerrit gates with Zuul CD!
+Netlify CMS and Gerrit with Zuul CD!